Hitachi ID Privileged Access Manager Overview

 - When the same privileged account and password exists on

-many systems, it is hard to coordinate password changes.
-As a
+is difficult to coordinate password changes.
+As a result, privileged

 The obvious solution to the security vulnerability of static and shared

 privileged passwords is to change these passwords so that each